These Musician Marketing Plan posts are the most popular series on this site. They are fully updated for 2024.

 Launch a Facebook Like Campaign and Instagram Ads to Get More Followers on Your Pages

-On the press side of the house aim for appropriate blogs.
-If you are a brand new artist Pitchfork is probably NOT appropriate.
+On the press side of the house, aim for appropriate blogs.
+If you are a brand new artist, Pitchfork is probably NOT appropriate.
 Go for smaller, more targeted music blogs!

-Album reviews take a considerable amount of time and, if you look, most music sites are reserving these full album review slots for the most anticipated albums so don’t feel disappointed if you don’t get full album / EP reviews (they are not en vogue these days)
+Album reviews take a considerable amount of time, and if you look, most music sites are reserving these full album review slots for the most anticipated albums, so don’t feel disappointed if you don’t get full album / EP reviews (they are not en vogue these days)

 Announce a Music Release Event: Live Show or Listening Party

-If you play live book a release show and do something to make this show more special than the others.
+If you play live, book a release show and do something to make this show more special than the others.
 Decorate the venue, work with the bar to create a special cocktail, pre-sell a merch pack, hire a party bus, ask a food truck to pull outside the venue, etc.

 If you don’t play out, create a listening party at a small bar, create an after-work happy hour, or choose a local favorite coffee shop.
 If you are just starting and don’t think you can draw a large crowd, hold a listening house party with wine tasting, cupcake bake-off, fondue party, etc. Think about your fans and make this special for them.
 And, of course, the key is to announce that tickets are on sale and share links!

-Launch Your Music PR or Playlisting Campaign
+Launch Your Music PR and Playlisting Campaign

 Two Weeks Before Music Release